FortinetCloudCSE/k8s-202-workshop/content/01IntroductionFortiWeb/Task3_Installtion_setup.md

     --ssh-key-value ~/.ssh/${rsakeyname}.pub
 az aks get-credentials -g  $resourceGroupName -n ${aksClusterName} --overwrite-existing
 ```
-verify aks create with
+Check Creation result with
 ```
 kubectl get node
 ```
 you shall found node are in "ready" status.

-#### Create FortiWeb VNET
+#### Deploy FortiWeb VM in dedicated VNET

-In this workshop, We deploy FortiWeb in it's own VNET, FortiWeb will require
+In this workshop, We are going to deploy FortiWeb VM in it's own VNET, FortiWeb will use two legs deployment model, below lists the components going to be deployed
 - VNET
 - Subnet1: 10.0.1.0/24
 - Subnet2: 10.0.2.0/24